masteringmodernpayments/book/state_and_history.md

 As you can see AASM implements a simple DSL for states and events.
 It will create a few methods on instances of Turnstile, things like `pay!` and `use!` to trigger the corresponding events and `locked?` and `unlocked?` to ask about the state.

-AASM can also be used with ActiveRecord, just like it's predecessor.
+AASM can also be used with ActiveRecord by adding a column to hold the current state.
 Let's begin by adding some more fields to `Sale`:

 ```bash
 $ rails g migration AddFieldsToSale \